Merced River: Recreation

-The Merced River and its tributaries are a popular recreational area in part because of Yosemite National Park.
-There are many activities within the watershed, including boating, fishing, camping and hiking.
+The Merced River and its tributaries are a popular recreational area, in part because of Yosemite National Park.
+Activities within the watershed include boating, fishing, camping, and hiking.
 Whitewater rafting is permitted throughout Merced River Canyon from the downstream half of Yosemite Valley to the entrance of Lake McClure.
 The most difficult rapids in this segment rate Class III and Class IV, mostly upstream of El Portal.
-There is also boating on Lake McClure.
-Camping throughout the upper Merced watershed is generally only permitted in designated campgrounds.
-Campgrounds along the Merced River and its tributaries include ones at Railroad Flat, McCabe Flat, Willow Placer, Merced Lake, Vogelsang Lake, Sunrise Creek, May Lake, Bridalveil Creek, and a ski hut at Ostrander Lake, the source of Bridalveil Creek.
+Boating is also available on Lake McClure.
+Camping throughout the upper Merced watershed is generally permitted only in designated campgrounds.
+Campgrounds along the Merced River and its tributaries include sites at Railroad Flat, McCabe Flat, Willow Placer, Merced Lake, Vogelsang Lake, Sunrise Creek, May Lake, Bridalveil Creek, and a ski hut at Ostrander Lake, the source of Bridalveil Creek.

-The name "Railroad Flat" originates from the Yosemite Valley Railroad, which once travelled up Merced River Canyon into Yosemite Valley.
-The old railroad grade still exists, and is now the site of a public trail.
-Many other trails lead throughout the Merced River watershed, notably the John Muir Trail, which starts near Happy Isles and climbs the Giant Staircase, past Vernal and Nevada Falls, into Little Yosemite Valley and north along Sunrise Creek to join the Pacific Crest Trail near Tuolumne Meadows.
-Trails also follow the river through Little Yosemite Valley to the headwaters area, and along Illilouette, Bridalveil, Yosemite, Alder and Chilnualna Creeks, and the lower South Fork of the Merced River.
-There are no trails along some segments, including the lower Bridalveil Creek, upper South Fork, and specifically Tenaya Canyon, which is extremely dangerous.
+The name "Railroad Flat" comes from the Yosemite Valley Railroad, which once ran up Merced River Canyon into Yosemite Valley.
+The old railroad grade still exists and is now the site of a public trail.
+Many other trails lead throughout the Merced River watershed, notably the John Muir Trail, which starts near Happy Isles and climbs the Giant Staircase past Vernal and Nevada Falls into Little Yosemite Valley and north along Sunrise Creek to join the Pacific Crest Trail near Tuolumne Meadows.
+Trails also follow the river through Little Yosemite Valley to the headwaters, and along Illilouette, Bridalveil, Yosemite, Alder, and Chilnualna Creeks, and the lower South Fork of the Merced River.
+Some segments have no trails, including the lower Bridalveil Creek, the upper South Fork, and Tenaya Canyon, which is extremely dangerous.